awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

-### Queues
+### Queues {#vardis-definitions-queues}

 A beacon can contain only one instance of each type of information elements.
 To manipulate and specify the contents of the information elements in future beacons, for each `ieType` VarDis maintains a number of variables of type `Queue<VarId>` (see Section [Queues and Lists](#sec-queues-lists)).
-In addition to the standard operations on queues, in VarDis we make use of the following two additional
+In addition to the standard operations on queues, in VarDis we make use of the following three additional
 operations:

 - `qDropNonexistingDeleted()` drops all `VarId` values from the given